phpvms/docs/versioned_docs/version-v7.x/acars/user-guide.md

 1. X-Plane (`.fms`)
 1. MSFS (`.pln`)
 1. Simbrief (`.xml`, exported from the SimBrief site or the SimBrief Downloader.
-   There is a "phpVMS" flight plan type that's available)
+   There is a "phpvms" flight plan type that's available)

 The routes/navpoints are then loaded from the flight plan, along with the TOD (from MSFS/Simbrief), and filed along with your PIREP.